-LINK TO WORKFORCE CAPABILITY HOW FUTURE CAPABILITY IS IDENTIFIED/ADDRESSED BRANCH PLANS Branch plans contain: The Workforce Plan contains a summary of this information for all branches, together with the workforce analysis information which relevant supporting strategy, guidelines and outlines potential workforce gaps for processes in place to address the issues identified. each Branch The Workforce Plan is updated quarterly and · potential impacts Branch plans are adjusted as appropriate. · potential mitigation actions.
-Branch plans: · are reviewed and updated where significant changes are made to branch priorities/functions • new Branch plans are developed each financial year.
+HOW FUTURE CAPABILITY IS IDENTIFIED/ADDRESSED

+The Workforce Plan contains a summary of this information for all branches, together with the relevant supporting strategy, guidelines and processes in place to address the issues identified.
+The Workforce Plan is updated quarterly and Branch plans are adjusted as appropriate.